vxgmichel/pyweek-dojo/README.md

  - Move : Hat or Axis
  - Jump : A (Button 0)
  - Reset: Y (Button 3)
+ - Menu:  Start (Button 7)

 **General:**
-  - Reset : U
+  - Rematch: U
-  - Quit : Escape
+  - Menu:    Escape

 Settings
 --------

-One can change the screen size, frame rate or switch to fullscreen mode by using the command line interface:
+One can change the screen size, scoring or switch to fullscreen in the settings screen.
+Alternatively, it is possible to use the command line
+interface:

     $ python Dojo.py -h # To display the complete description
 	$ python Dojo.py --size 800x600 --fps 50 --fullscreen # Example

 Here is the argument list:
   - **-h, --help**    : show this help message and exit
   - **--version**     : show program's version number and exit
   - **--fps FPS**     : frame rate in frames per second (default is 60)
   - **--fullscreen**  : enable fullscreen mode (inactive when omitted)
   - **--size SIZE**   : size of the screen (default is 1280x720)
+  - **--scoring SCO** : scoring to win the game (default is 20)

-The window size is completely decoupled from the game size and the frame rate doesn't affect the actual speed of the game.
+The window size is completely decoupled from the game size and the frame rate doesn't affect the actual speed.

 MVC Tools
 ---------